slaclab/sdf-docs/accounts-and-access.md

 ```
 id [username]
 ```
 (replace [username] with the username you wish to look up.
 The output includes the GID (Group ID) and group name.
-The GID is what controls access; the group name is just a convenient way to refer to the GID (you may notice slight differences with the group name for the same GID on different systems; e.g.,
+The GID is the significant part and it's what controls access; the group name is just a convenient way for humans to refer to the GID without remembering numbers.

 ## Great!
 What now?